japila-books/apache-spark-internals/docs/executor/TaskRunner.md

 NOTE: If run detects a memory leak, it leads to a `SparkException` or ERROR message in the logs.

-If run detects lock leaking (i.e. the number of locks released) and xref:ROOT:configuration-properties.adoc#spark.storage.exceptionOnPinLeak[spark.storage.exceptionOnPinLeak] configuration property is enabled (it is not by default) and no exception was reported while the task ran, run reports a `SparkException`:
+If run detects lock leaking (i.e. the number of locks released) and ROOT:configuration-properties.md#spark.storage.exceptionOnPinLeak[spark.storage.exceptionOnPinLeak] configuration property is enabled (it is not by default) and no exception was reported while the task ran, run reports a `SparkException`:

 ```
 [releasedLocks] block locks were not released by TID = [taskId]:
 [releasedLocks separated by comma]
 ```

-Otherwise, if xref:ROOT:configuration-properties.adoc#spark.storage.exceptionOnPinLeak[spark.storage.exceptionOnPinLeak] is disabled or the task reported an exception, you should see the following INFO message in the logs instead:
+Otherwise, if ROOT:configuration-properties.md#spark.storage.exceptionOnPinLeak[spark.storage.exceptionOnPinLeak] is disabled or the task reported an exception, you should see the following INFO message in the logs instead:

 ```
 [releasedLocks] block locks were not released by TID = [taskId]: